-In addition, as mentioned on page 32, it is possible to specify audio streams for 'My added stations' which are not compatible with your radio.
+In addition, as mentioned on page 33, it is possible to specify audio streams for 'My added stations' which are not compatible with your sound system.
 In this event the station will not be playable.
-The Roberts Stream 217 can only play MP3, WMA and AAC internet radio streams.
+The Roberts Stream 93i can only play MP3.
+WMA.
+FLAC and AAC internet radio streams.

 Note that the audio coding formats listed are generic terms.
 There are many variations of each format, as well a variety of streaming protocols in use by different radio broadcasters.
-Your radio has been designed to play the vast majority of coding and streaming formats in current use by broadcasters.
+Your sound system has been designed to play the vast majority of coding and streaming formats in current use by broadcasters.

-🔳 Internet radio
+■ Internet radio

 Last listened

 Station list >

 System settings >

 Main menu >